saravanagopi7/healthcare_analysis/README.md

 MySQL and Python connection:

-Connecting Python and MySQL using "pymysql" for efficient querying SQL queries were written to retrieve relevant data for analysis and visualization.
+Connecting Python and MySQL using "pymysql" for efficient querying, SQL queries were written to retrieve relevant data for analysis and visualization.

 Data Analysis: